-Data and Information Management (DIM) refers to the set of people, processes, and technologies supporting the creation, collection, storage, exploitation, and disposal of information assets.
-It comprises policies, procedures, and best practices to ensure that data information is understandable, trusted, visible, accessible, and interoperable.
+Data and Information Management (DIM) refers to the set of people, processes, and technologies supporting information assets.
+Also, It comprises policies, procedures, and best practices to ensure that data information is understandable, trusted, visible, accessible, and interoperable.
 Hence It aims to promote interdisciplinary data-driven information management research, especially targeting large-scale datasets in scientific/academic, government, and business domains.

 WHAT’S IN IT